Baked Fish with Herbs

 Place the fish or fishes on the tray.

-• Herb Emulsion
+• Herb emulsion

-In a measuring glass, pour:
+Into a measuring glass pour:

 – a pinch of salt;